ets-labs/python-dependency-injector/docs/tutorials/cli.rst

 We used :ref:`wiring` feature to inject the dependencies into the ``main()`` function.
 :ref:`provider-overriding` feature helped in testing.

 We kept all the dependencies injected explicitly.
-This will help when we need to add or change something in future.
+This will help when you need to add or change something in future.

 You can find complete project on the